 On March 20, 1866 after robbing the Southern Deposit Bank of Russellville, Kentucky and shooting and injuring the bank’s president Jesse James was said to escape to the Lost River Cave and hide there while the hunt was on for the outlaws.

 It is said a local doctor was brought to the cave to treat an injured man rumored to be one of James’ men.

 The Lost River Cave – Jazz Nightclub

 Later in 1933, they turned the entrance of the cave into a night club.
 People from all over flocked to the “Cavern Nite Club”.

 Dinah Shore, Francis Craig, and his NBC Orchestra sang here along with some of the biggest names in big band.

 Don’t know who they are?
 Click the name and listen.

 In the early 1960’s the clubs era came to and end with the building of I-65 rerouting traffic away and the passing of laws stating that alcohol could not be served below street level.

-This rock formation is called the sheepfold.
-Can you see them?
+There are lots of rock formations in the miles of cave systems.
+This is one rock formation that is called the sheepfold.
+Can you see the sheep?